Hearing the words European waterfall might evoke recollections of Langfoss, Stuibenfall, or Mardalsfossen. But that’s not what this article is about.

 In contrast to the European waterfall, the other distribution waterfall you’ll encounter is the American waterfall.
 As the name suggests, it’s the most common equity waterfall in the United States.

-While the European waterfall is considered investor friendly, the American waterfall is sponsor friendly.
+While the European waterfall is considered investor-friendly, the American waterfall is sponsor-friendly.
 It’s similar to the European waterfall model, except it allows the sponsor to participate in compensation on an equal footing (pari passu) with the investors.
-In this model, there is no requirement for the sponsor to subordinate their compensation.
+In this model, the sponsor is not required to subordinate their compensation.

 With the European model, the sponsor must wait for the later tiers (catch-up and equity split) to receive compensation.
 In the American model, sponsors can create opportunities to receive compensation in the earlier tiers so they don’t have to wait years to get paid.